 - Staple gun with staples

-- Temporary adhesive spray (consider this if you briefly want to adhere the batting to your wood or fabric while you are manipulating things.)
+- Temporary adhesive spray (Consider this if you briefly want to adhere the batting to your wood or fabric while you are manipulating things.)

 - Felt for back, if desired

-Some Things to Consider Before Starting
+Things to Consider Before Starting

-I chatted a long time with my Dad (much more of a woodworking expert than my husband or me!) about the right type of wood to use.
+I chatted for a long time with my Dad (much more of a woodworking expert than my husband or me!) about the right type of wood to use.

 Using the 23/32″ wood made for a thick board, but we thought it would be the best thickness to allow the board to keep its shape during pressing and ironing while not being too heavy.

 I also wanted my ironing board soft and squishy since my sewing projects don’t really require a firm board, and I wanted to protect the wood from any sort of heat getting to it.

 How to Make a Pressing Board for Sewing

-Mine was around 24″ x 30″ or so.
-I made it the perfect size to fit on my sewing table next to my sewing mat.
+Mine was around 24″ x 30″, which was the perfect size to fit on my sewing table next to my sewing mat.

 I added an extra 6 inches to each side of the fabric so there would be plenty of overlap on the back of the board.

-This was a way for me to make sure the hard edges of the wood corners and sides would be softened and not cause my daughters injury if they were to run into it if it hangs off the table.
+This was a way for me to make sure the hard edges of the wood corners and sides would be softened and not cause my daughters injury if they were to run into it if the board hangs off the table.

 Wrap the fabric over and start stapling the fabric to the wood.
 Make sure to keep the fabric tight!

 At the corners, I folded the extra fabric a little bit in so I wouldn’t have a huge bulk hanging out.

-Here’s my ironing board in all its glory from the top-view!
+Here’s my ironing board in all its glory from the top view!

-And here’s the side view.
 I have a silicone iron rest that I’ve been using lately to hold my iron down when I’m not actively using it.
 After I got used to it, it came in pretty handy!